Ngārimu VC and 28th (Māori) Battalion Memorial Scholarships

 - able to describe Ngā Ahuatanga (characteristics) you possess that are similar to those of the 28th (Māori) Battalion soldiers.

-- one Master of Education research scholarship valued up to $30,000: $15,000 per year of full-time study, for up to 2 years.
-This scholarship also includes a paid internship with the Ministry of Education for up to 6 weeks for each year of study, and
+- One Master of Education research scholarship valued up to $30,000: $15,000 per year of full-time study, for up to two years.
+This scholarship also includes a paid internship with the Ministry of Education for up to six weeks for each year of study.

 All applicants will need to include: